Definition of bobbin

 2 : a cotton cord formerly used by dressmakers for piping

-Origin of BOBBIN
+Origin and Etymology of bobbin

-Seen & Heard
+Seen and Heard

 What made you want to look up bobbin?
 Please tell us where you read or heard it (including the quote, if possible).